Prachi-Gopalani13/Employee-Attrition-Rate/README.md

 # Employee-Attrition-Rate

 ## Data Description
-8 Columns
-Independent Variables:- 7,
-Dependent Variable:- 1,
-Dependent Variable Type: Binary and categorical
+The dataset consists of 14710 obseravtions and 8 variables.
+Each row in dataset represents an employee; each column contains employee attributes:

 #####  Independent Variables were:
-Age: Age of employees,
+- Age: Age of employees,
 Department: Department of work,
 Distance from home,
 Education: 1-Below College; 2-College; 3-Bachelor; 4-Master; 5-Doctor;